-Human brain is like a play dough.
+The human brain is like a play dough.
 All the positive and negative interactions that we have, thoughts that run throughout the day, and emotions that we feel, shape and mould the architecture of our brains since the day we are born.
 During the first 1000 days of life, more than 700 neural connections are rapidly formed through interactions.

-According to Center on the Developing Child at Harvard University, the first five years of life are crucial to the development of brain, and for a child’s success in later life.
+According to the Center on the Developing Child at Harvard University, the first five years of life are crucial to the development of brain, and for a child’s success in later life.
 The early years literally build the brain from scratch.
-Parents can have a strong impact on the child’s tender mind and future learning.
-The actions you carry out and the words you use – everything is absorbed by the young child, and a certain mindset is created.
-This is where parents and other primary caretakers need to work upon instilling a growth mindset in young children.The early years literally build the brain from scratch.
+Parents have a strong impact on the child’s tender mind and future learning.
+The actions you carry out and the words you use – everything is absorbed by your young child, and a certain mindset is created.
+This is where parents and other primary caretakers need to work on instilling a growth mindset in young children.The early years literally build the brain from scratch.
 Click To Tweet

 As a first-time mom, I was delighted whenever my son accomplished a task.
-I praised him for finishing his meal and thanked him when he allows me to change his diaper peacefully.
+I praised him for finishing his meal and thanked him when he allowed me to change his diaper peacefully.
 What I didn’t know that I was unintentionally shaping his life with a fixed mindset.
-Carol S. Dweck, a professor of Psychology at Stanford University, published her famous research on mindset psychological trait.
+Carol S. Dweck, a professor of Psychology at Stanford University, published her famous research on mindset psychological traits.
 Her work’s focus is on how you can train a mind to foster success.

 Here I’d like to quote Debbie Millman, an American writer, “If you imagine less, less will be what you undoubtedly deserve.
 Do what you love, and don’t stop until you get what you love.
 Work as hard as you can, imagine immensities…”.